PierreIsCoding/sdiy/Wavefolder/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Wavefolder/images/20211202_220630.jpg" height="600" /> <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Wavefolder/images/20211202_220437.jpg" height="600" />

 ## Troubleshooting
 Here are some photos of signals you should more or less get.
+See schematic for testpoint

 The original signal at the input.
 A sine wave from my CEM3340.